amytee252/Keystrokes_NN/README.md

 [1] Kevin S. Killourhy and Roy A. Maxion.
 "Comparing Anomaly Detectors for Keystroke Dynamics," in Proceedings of the 39th Annual International Conference on Dependable Systems and Networks (DSN-2009), pages 125-134, Estoril, Lisbon, Portugal, June 29-July 2, 2009.
 IEEE Computer Society Press, Los Alamitos, California, 2009.

 [2] Su, Gordon.
 "Analysis of Keystroke Dynamics Algorithms with Feedforward Neural Networks", The Cooper Union for the Advancement of Science and Art, Albert Nerken School of Engineering, December 8 2020
+"
+[3] Naeem Seliya, Azadeh Abdollah Zadeh, Taghi M. Khosgoftaar.
+"A literature review on one-class classification and its potential applications in big data" in Journal of Big Data, 122 (2021)